how 'twilight' changed fan culture forever

 Perhaps the most famous Twi-mom of them all is the author E.L.
 James, whose 50 Shades of Grey series, which created its own fandom, was originally a piece of erotic Twilight fanfiction.
 James ultimately changed the names and various details before the publication of her novels, but they were a sea change for the publishing industry.
 Nowadays, publishers have turned to sites like Wattpad and fanfiction.net to find the next behemoth of commercial fiction.
 The public and commercial acknowledgement of fanfiction was perhaps the last wall surrounding the cult of fandom, the last of their dirty secrets to find mainstream success.

 Inevitably, the franchises’ star diminished as the film series ended.
-Likewise, the fans grew up and realised the flaws in the romance they’d so lusted after.
+Likewise, the fans grew up and realized the flaws in the romance they’d so lusted after.
 But the fandom does remain, albeit a little depleted.
 Nowadays, away from the glare of public scrutiny, they can enjoy the story and the connections they’ve made with other fans at festivals and in online communities.
 There’s an element of catharsis, too.
 As Buzzfeed News reported, the film’s 10th anniversary sparked a plethora of memes and memories, with one Tumblr user writing about how “therapeutic” it was to be able to embrace their fandom without the fear of being judged.
 “Embracing Twilight 10 years later feels like embracing the silly teen girl who I hated for so long,” they explained.

 While Twihards are now making peace with their pasts, the darker aspects that gestated in that fandom have become more prominent.
 Death threats are dished out by fans of all sorts, so much so that the threat has nearly lost all meaning, and the toxicity that perhaps always lay hidden in the corners of fandoms has made itself public, too.
-Recently, a small group of Star Wars fans targeted the franchises’ new star Kelly Marie Tran with racist abuse, causing the actor to delete her social media and write an essay for the New York Times in which she refused to be marginalised.
+Recently, a small group of Star Wars fans targeted the franchises’ new star Kelly Marie Tran with racist abuse, causing the actor to delete her social media and write an essay for the New York Times in which she refused to be marginalized.
 Filmmakers and TV producers have been accused of pandering to fans, too, spinning films out into franchises and altering plots and casting decisions because of responses on social media.
 There have even been reports about how Russian trolls posed as Star Wars fans online in order to spread discontent on social media.

 Like the vampires from Twilight, fandom can suck the life out of something, but it can also sparkle in the light, too.
 Communities are formed and friendships are made.
-The way that stans prop up their favourite popstars is admirable.
-The love surrounding a TV shows like Skam or Sense8 showcases how positive fandoms can be, helping create narrative justice for their favourite characters while also providing support for one another in the shape of translations and links to episodes.
+The way that stans prop up their favorite popstars is admirable.
+The love surrounding a TV shows like Skam or Sense8 showcases how positive fandoms can be, helping create narrative justice for their favorite characters while also providing support for one another in the shape of translations and links to episodes.

 It’s unlikely that when writing Twilight author Stephenie Meyer pictured the snowball effect on fandom that her series of vampiric romances would have.
-Sure, it’s easy to look back now and criticise the writing, the acting and the teenage hysteria.
-But for a phenomenon whose peak lasted just five years, the mobilisation of the Twilight fans and their synchronistic arrival with the boom of social media was the perfect catalyst for a fundamental change to the DNA of fandoms.
+Sure, it’s easy to look back now and criticize the writing, the acting and the teenage hysteria.
+But for a phenomenon whose peak lasted just five years, the mobilization of the Twilight fans and their synchronistic arrival with the boom of social media was the perfect catalyst for a fundamental change to the DNA of fandoms.
 Let’s hope that, like with the romance between Edward and Bella, that change has a happy ending.